railwayapp/docs/src/pages/develop/cli.md

 ## Deploy

 Deploy current directory to Railway.
-Displays deployment logs from the project deploys.
+Displays deployment logs from the service deploy.

 ```bash
 railway up
 ```

+If there are multiple services within your project, the CLI will prompt you for a service to deploy to.

-## Add Plugin
+## Add Database Service

-Provision a plugin for a project.
+Provision a database service for a project.

 ```bash
 railway add
 ```

-## Connect to Plugin
+## Connect to Database

 Open an interactive shell to a database directly in the CLI.